- CLASS: Mammalia (Mammals)

 Most females give birth to a single kid (baby goat) or lamb (baby sheep) in the spring.
 Before giving birth, the mother looks for a quiet, safe location.
 Once the baby is strong enough to follow her, the pair joins other mothers and their babies.
 The youngsters become independent quickly.
 An ibex kid can jump on its first day of life, and it joins kid groups by the fourth week.
 Even at an early age, lambs and kids are agile and alert.
 Although they are weaned by four to six months of age, they remain with their mother for at least a year.

-Unfortunately, some goats, including the endangered markhor Capra falconeri, and some of the wild sheep, are still highly prized as trophy animals.
+Unfortunately, some goats, including the endangered markhor Capra falconeri and some of the wild sheep, are still highly prized as trophy animals.
 Hunters often pay thousands of dollars to pursue and kill them for their horns.
-Many wild goat and sheep species are hunted for their hide and meat, causing their numbers to drop, with some populations disappearing completely.
+Many wild goats and sheep are hunted for their hide and meat, causing their numbers to drop, with some populations disappearing completely.

 There are just over 950 Peninsular bighorn sheep Ovis canadensis nelsoni left in the US.
 Their current range is from the San Jacinto Mountains in Southern California to Baja California, Mexico.
 Bighorn sheep rams are wide ranging, moving between ewe groups and linking the subpopulations together.
 Human disturbances, development, several major highways, and the recently built fence along the US-Mexico border have compromised the ability for small subpopulations to connect for breeding.

 After Peninsular bighorn sheep were listed as endangered, the U.S. Fish and Wildlife Service put together a team of bighorn sheep experts and asked them to create a plan for the sheep's recovery.
 The plan calls for a number of actions, including increased habitat protection and restoration, reduction of human impact, and development of public education programs.
-Researchers from San Diego Zoo Global are working with collaborators in Mexico collecting data, using camera traps, tracking bighorn sheep signs, and collecting fecal samples for genetic analysis.
+San Diego Zoo Wildlife Alliance conservation scientists are working with collaborators in Mexico collecting data, using camera traps, tracking bighorn sheep signs, and collecting fecal samples for genetic analysis.